 - 1. Ensure that development is consistent with the recommendations developed to implement the Wildlife Refuge Impact Area. - 2.
 Create a mixed-use area that is sensitive to the restrictions and recommendations regarding the neighboring Wildlife Refuge. - 3.
-Limit housing development in the Marina district to the eastern and northeastern portions of the marina to avoid proximity to the Wildlife Refuge. - 4.
-On the western shore of the marina, encourage industrial and marinerelated industrial uses that are consistent with the Public Trust and sensitive to the Wildlife Refuge. - Prepare and adopt development regulations that implement the Biological Opinion (1999) prepared by the U.S. Fish and Wildlife Service to guide development within the Wildlife Refuge Impact Area.
+Limit housing development to the east and north waterfront area to avoid proximity to the Wildlife Refuge. - Prepare and adopt development regulations that implement the Biological Opinion prepared by the U.S. Fish and Wildlife Service to guide development within the Wildlife Refuge Impact Area.